dlramos1031/enrollment/README.md

 ### React + Vite

-1. Open another terminal by clicking the + sign at the upper right of the express server terminal.
+1. Go to the terminal tab at the top of VS Code, then choose New Terminal.
 2. Type this command to install project dependencies:
 	```
 	npm install